-Organizational theorist, management consultant and distinguished research professor at York University, Gareth Morgan uses eight metaphors as organizations in his book “Images of Organization“.
+Organizational theorist, management consultant, and distinguished research professor at York University, Gareth Morgan uses eight metaphors as organizations in his book “Images of Organization“.
 When addressing the metaphors used by Gareth Morgan, such as that organizations are political systems, the elements of the metaphor must be further broken down to be fully understood.
-In this context, the metaphor demonstrates the organization’s patterns of competing interests, conflict and power.
-Decisions made by the organization and the effects of those decisions throughout the organization follow suite, as the impact of politics works both up and down the ladder.
+In this context, the metaphor demonstrates the organization’s patterns of competing interests, conflict, and power.
+Decisions made by the organization and the effects of those decisions throughout the organization follow suit, as the impact of politics works both up and down the ladder.

 Organizational politics refers to the method, tactic, or process that each person or department must utilize to better navigate rival interests within the organization before actual reconciliation is realized.
 These methods or tactics are not always rational and are often subject to compromise or a complete yielding of organizational principle due to a more powerful or influential interest.
 Such yielding can hinder organizational goals and such influences must be recognized and dealt with by the organization’s leadership in an effort to minimize the negative effects.